oven-sh/bun/docs/test/time.md

 ## Set the time zone

-To change the time zone, either pass the `$TZ` environment variable to your test runner, or set `process.env.TZ` at runtime:
+To change the time zone, either pass the `$TZ` environment variable to `bun test`, or set `process.env.TZ` at runtime:

 ```ts
 import { test, expect } from "bun:test";